Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Motivating examples: interacting particle systems

 There are four basic variants of TASEP whose transition probabilities have determinantal formulas (of the form \eqref{eq:G} below), corresponding to combinations of Bernoulli and geometric jumps, and blocking and pushing dynamics.
 These four variants were described in \cite{MR2469339} in relation to each of the four known variants of the Robinson-Schensted-Knuth (RSK) correspondence: the RSK and Burge algorithms, as well as their dual variants.
 The TASEP dynamics considered in the previous two subsections correspond to Bernoulli jumps and blocking dynamics.
 In the case of pushing dynamics, particles now jump to the left instead of to the right, updating from right to left, and when a jumping particle lands in an occupied site, the occupying particle is pushed to the left, being forced to jump.
 The case of geometric jumps is similar, with particles now jumping according to a geometric distribution, with parameter $q_i \in (0,1)$ for particle $i$; in the case of pushing dynamics particles still update from right to left, but in the blocking case the update is from left to right (i.e., in parallel).

 In the two cases with pushing dynamics one can construct corresponding systems of caterpillars (with inhomogeneous speeds and lengths) through a construction which is completely analogous to the one in Sec. \ref{sec:caterpillars-rB}.
 The resulting caterpillar dynamics are described in Secs.
 2.2 and 2.3 of \cite{TASEPgeneral} in the case of equal speeds and lengths, and can be adapted to the inhomogeneous case straightforwardly.

 In the remaining case, right geometric jumps with blocking dynamics, the construction is slightly different, and is restricted to considering mixtures of particles updating sequentially and in parallel; the construction and resulting dynamics are described in Sec.
-2.4 of \cite{TASEPgeneral} for the case of all particles updating sequentially, and can be adapted similarly to the inhomogeneous case.
+2.4 of \cite{TASEPgeneral} for the case of all particles updating sequentially (an analog in this case of all $L_i$'s being equal to $1$), and can be adapted similarly to the inhomogeneous case.

-\begin{prop} The distribution of the heads of the caterpillars $\xx^{\head}_t$ is given in the above cases by \eqref{eqs:caterpillars} with (here $p_i=1-q_i$) \begin{itemize} \item $\varphi(w) = 1+ 1 / w$ and $v_i = p_i / q_i$ for left Bernoulli jumps with pushing dynamics, \item $\varphi(w) = 1 / (1-1/w)$ and $v_i = 1 / q_i$ for left geometric jumps with pushing dynamics, \item $\varphi(w) = 1 / (1-w)$ and $v_i = q_i$ for right geometric jumps with blocking dynamics, \end{itemize} and the chosen values of the length parameters $L_i$. \end{prop}
+\begin{prop} The distribution of the heads of the caterpillars $\xx^{\head}_t$ is given in the above cases by \eqref{eq:caterpillars}/\eqref{eq:caterpillars-Kt} with (here $p_i=1-q_i$) \begin{itemize} \item $\varphi(w) = 1+ 1 / w$ and $v_i = p_i / q_i$ for left Bernoulli jumps with pushing dynamics, \item $\varphi(w) = 1 / (1-1/w)$ and $v_i = 1 / q_i$ for left geometric jumps with pushing dynamics, \item $\varphi(w) = 1 / (1-w)$ and $v_i = q_i$ for right geometric jumps with blocking dynamics, \end{itemize} and the chosen values of the length parameters $L_i$. \end{prop}